A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-13809: Orionsec Orion-ops SSRF Vulnerability

-CVE-2025-13809 is a server-side request forgery flaw in Orionsec Orion-ops affecting the SSH Connection Handler.
-Attackers can exploit this remotely to forge requests.
-This article covers technical details, affected versions, and mitigation.
+CVE-2025-13809 is a server-side request forgery flaw in Orionsec Orion-ops affecting the SSH Connection Handler that allows remote attackers to manipulate requests.
+This post covers technical details, affected versions, and mitigations.

 CVE-2025-13809 Overview